devdattakulkarni/Cassandra-KVAC/README.txt

 To use K-VAC for access control, change the creation of authority in the DatabaseDescriptor class from SimpleAuthority to KVACAuthority.
-To demonstrate use of K-VAC we have modified the ``get_slice'' method and the ``internal_get'' method of the CassandraServer class (in the org.apache.cassandra.thrift package) to demonstrate the use of K-VAC for access control within Cassandra.
+To demonstrate use of K-VAC we have modified the ``get_slice'' method and the ``internal_get'' method of the CassandraServer class which is present in the org.apache.cassandra.thrift package.

 The K-VAC policies are specified in XML.
 A sample policy file (Policy.xml) is provided in conf directory.